top of page

 This combined inpatient/outpatient US clinical experience will take place two hours southwest of downtown Houston.

-Inpatient/Outpatient US Clinical Experience in General Surgery
+Inpatient/Outpatient US Clinical Experience in General Surgery in Houston

 You will be under the supervision of a board-certified general surgeon who is a dedicated teacher.
 Every year, the general surgery residency program at McGovern Medical School at UT Health Science Center sends a resident to rotate with this attending for a period of two months.
 This attending also teaches and mentors premedical students and PA students.